Hiring a Car in Colombia: Complete Road Trip Guide

 Are there toll roads in Colombia?

 Yes.
-Toll roads (peajes) are common on major intercity routes.
-Many are paid at toll booths, and some roads support electronic toll payment systems such as Colpass.
-Ask your rental provider whether your car has a tag and how toll charges are billed.
+Toll roads, known as peajes, are common on major intercity routes.
+Most are paid at toll booths, and some roads may support electronic toll payment systems such as Colpass.
+Ask your rental provider whether your car has a toll tag and how toll charges are billed.

 What fuel is available in Colombia?

-Petrol (gasolina) and diesel (ACPM) are widely available on main routes and in cities.
+Petrol, known as gasolina, and diesel, often called ACPM, are widely available on main routes and in cities.
 In mountain areas and on long rural drives, it is wise to refuel earlier rather than later.

 Is it safe to drive in Colombia?

-Driving is manageable on major routes during daylight, but standards can vary, traffic can be busy in large cities, and mountain roads may be slow, steep, or affected by rain and fog.
-Drive defensively, avoid night driving on unfamiliar rural roads, and keep valuables out of sight.
+Driving is manageable on major routes during daylight, but standards can vary, traffic can be busy in large cities, and mountain roads may be slow, steep or affected by rain and fog.
+Drive defensively, avoid unfamiliar rural roads after dark where possible, and keep valuables out of sight.

 What are the driving age limits for renting a car?

-Many rental companies require drivers to be at least 21, though some suppliers set higher minimum ages or stricter rules for larger vehicle groups.
-Young driver surcharges may also apply.
+Many rental companies require drivers to be at least 21, although some suppliers set higher minimum ages or stricter rules for larger vehicle groups.
+Young driver surcharges may also apply, particularly for drivers under 25.

 Can I take a rental car from Colombia into another country?